artuc2025/new-site-builder/docs/tasks.md

 Notes:
 - Keep each change minimal and shippable; update `docs/enhancements.md` after each.
 - Default behaviors should match current UX unless explicitly toggled.

+### Manual Test Checklist — Snap Toggle

+1) Default On:
+- Add a block; drag it.
+Movement snaps to 8px; guides appear near other blocks.
+- Resize a block; edges snap to 8px.

+2) Toggle Off:
+- Click “Snap: On” to turn Off.
+Drag: movement is pixel-perfect, no guides.
+- Resize: smooth pixel changes, no 8px rounding.

+3) Edge Cases:
+- Multi-select drag respects toggle state (no guides/snaps when Off).
+- Keyboard nudges remain 1px/10px (toggle does not affect keyboard).
+- Preview mode disables toolbar effects on interactions.

 ## 🔐 M6 — Authentication